SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: SharpNet

 \subsubsection{Construction}

-The solution to Poisson's equation~\eqref{eqn:poisson} can be expressed using a boundary integral formulation via the third Green's identity~\cite{Costabel1987}:
+A solution to Poisson's equation~\eqref{eqn:poisson} can be expressed in boundary-integral form via Green's third identity~\cite{Costabel1987}:

-where $\mathrm{d}V$ and $\mathrm{d}S$ are the volume and surface (area) elements, respectively.
-The function $G_{\mathbf{x}}(\mathbf{y})$ is the Green's function of the Laplacian operator evaluated at the observation point $\bf x$.
-It takes the following forms: { \begin{itemize} \item In 2D: \item In 3D: \end{itemize}} To simplify the computation of the feature function $f$, we consider a special case where $h(\mathbf{x})=0$ and $g(\mathbf{x})=1$.
-Under this setting, Equation~\eqref{eqn:green_integral} reduces to:
+where $\mathrm{d}V$ and $\mathrm{d}S$ denote the volume and surface (area) elements, respectively.
+The function $G_{\mathbf{x}}(\mathbf{y})$ is the Green's function of the Laplacian evaluated at the observation point $\bf x$.
+It takes the following forms: { \begin{itemize} \item In 2D: \item In 3D: \end{itemize}} To simplify computation of the feature function $f$, we consider the special case $h(\mathbf{x})=0$ and $g(\mathbf{x})=1$.
+Under this choice, Equation~\eqref{eqn:green_integral} reduces to:

-In both 2D and 3D, the integrals of Green's function over line segments and triangular faces admit closed-form solutions.
+In both 2D and 3D, the integrals of the Green's function over line segments and triangular faces admit closed-form expressions, which are detailed in the supplementary material.
 Therefore, when $M$ is represented as a polyline (in 2D) or a triangular mesh (in 3D), the feature function $f$ can be computed by summing the contributions of individual line segments or triangles.